kawgh1/react-crown-clothing-optimized/README.md

                 -   border: ${({ isActive }) => isActive ?
 '1px solid black' : '3px dotted green'};
             -   `;

-        -   For this project, I already coded the whole thing in Sass.
-I refactored the pages CSS into styled components.
-Going back and moving every component to styled components seems kind of pointless with no real gain for the work involved.
-Better to pick a CSS pattern and stick with it.
-        -   For styled component references see - https://github.com/ZhangMYihua/lesson-26-complete/tree/master/src

 -   ### Higher Order Components (HOC)

     -   used for displaying the Spinner component when asynchronous data is loading, and our regular components when that data is received